Littlewood and Duffin--Schaeffer-type problems in diophantine approximation: A fully-inhomogeneous version of Gallagher's theorem

 where the implied constant is independent of ${\set I'}$.
 Lemma \ref{lem: density} now grants us that $\cW(\Psi;\gam,\eta)$ has full measure in $[0,1]$.
 As $\Psi(n) \le \Phi(\hat n)$ for all $n$, we obtain Theorem \ref{thm: SpecialCaseWeak}.
 By $1$-periodicity of $\| \cdot \|$, we thereby obtain Theorem \ref{thm2}. \end{proof}

 For the remainder of this section, we establish that any $\gam \in \bR$ is admissible.
-In fact, we will verify \emph{a fortiori} that these properties of the approximation sets hold for all sufficiently large values of $X$.
+In fact, we will verify \emph{a fortiori} that the properties \eqref{eq: divergence of approx. localised sets} and \eqref{eq: indepen of localised sets} of the approximation sets hold for all sufficiently large values of $X$.
 Moreover, the first property will hold for all $\eta \in (0,1)$.